 2016 Week 45 - Trump pushback against electric vehicles, Massachusetts Electric Cars Bill

-1. The new energy sector has always been wary off a Trump win in the US general elections.
+1. The new energy sector has always been wary of a Trump win in the US general elections.
 Barely a couple of days after the surprise win President Elect Trump was approached by the lobby group for the automotive sector to review fuel efficiency mandates.
 Automotive News reported that the Alliance of Automobile Manufacturers requested a review of the 2025 target of a 50 MPGE fleet average by 2025 as set by the Obama administration in a letter to the Trump transition team.
 The ZEV mandates become increasingly stringent from 2017 onwards, forcing the sector to produce more electric vehicles, which most of them, of course, are unprepared for.

 2. Regulatory support for electric vehicles gained further momentum this week in Massachusetts and Norway.
 The Massachusetts Senate passed the Electric Cars Bill this week, committing the State to the procurement of 25% Zero Emission vehicles by 2025.
 The bill also makes provision for cities to establish rules to promote the adoption of electric vehicles, including allowing for incentives for public parking and penalties for combustion vehicles.

-2016 Week 41 - Bumper year forecasted for EV's
+2016 Week 41 - Bumper year forecasted for EVs

-2. Legislation promoting the sale of electric vehicles, one of the key pillars for growing the new technology, has gained traction in the last week with new draft proposals being put forward in Europe, the UK, and the USA.
+Legislation promoting the sale of electric vehicles, one of the key pillars for growing the new technology, has gained traction in the last week with new draft proposals being put forward in Europe, the UK, and the USA.
 New European legislation expected by the end of 2016 would require that all new and refurbished homes be equipped with electric vehicle charging points from 2019.
-Further, it would be required by 2023 that 10% of all public parking space should include charging facilities.
+Further, it would be required by 2023 than 10% of all public parking space should include charging facilities.
 In the UK the draft Clean Air Framework published on Tuesday tabled proposals which included EV’s to use bus lanes, the right to go first at traffic lights and cheaper parking.
 In the USA, Senator Sherrod Brown (Ohio Democrat) introduced the Electric Vehicle Credit Act which aims to introduce a non-taxable employee benefit to promote electric vehicles.

 2016 Week 36 - Charging Stations, National Drive Electric Week